MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/2-networking.md

 ### Who to contact

-As a rule of thumb, it's better to get to know the ones closes to you first, your closest colleagues.
+As a rule of thumb, it's better to get to know the ones closest to you first, your colleagues on your team.
 But who to reach out to after that?
 Here's a list of approaches to grow your network further:

 - **Social media**.
 If you follow someone from your new company on social media and you enjoy their point of view, reach out and ask for lunch.
 You are in a privileged position especially if you are an intern, and few people will refuse to speak to you.
 Take advantage of this moment in your career to benefit!